GardenSnake/GardenSnake.github.io/README.md

 	* If you have a Git desktop GUI (Graphical User Interface - that means not via console, butusing a program), you can click 'Open in Desktop'
 	* If you are using the git via console, you can use the links that are available there.
 If you are just starting, it is preferably that you use HTTPS - but you can also use the SSH version.
 To download it via this way; you should, in the console, nevigate where you want to have the project (E.g. 'My Documets/github') and then do `git clone {url}` (The URL that you copied from the small modal that appears when clicking 'Clone or Downlaod', which reads 'Clone with {mode}', where mode is either HTTPS or SSH, you can switch between the two; [read more here](https://help.github.com/articles/which-remote-url-should-i-use/))
 	* Now you have the files on your local computer!

+## Adding content
+_Now that you have the files, contribute!_
+* Open the files in your favorite editor
+* Start with small changes.
+Begin by adding your name to contributors.html,
+	* look at previous names listed for help.
+	* You can also choose to add some style to your box by going to css/signature.css
+* If you can, you can try to improve and add css code or html code
+* Once you get the hang of changing and submitting changes, try to edit and improve any of the beginner projects listed.

+## Creating a pull request

+* In git, add and commit the files (this will depend on what git are you using, visual or console - read the docs or google around to refresh or if you didn't do the tutorial eariler)
+	* Be sure to add the correct files
+	* Be sure that the commit is a meaningful one - not a 'Added thing' or 'Bla bla bla' one.
+* Push them to your repository
+	* If you access now to your fork in GitHub, you should see your changes.
+But not in the original one - because this is YOUR fork!
+* To publish your changes and make them available to be added to the original repo, you need to create a PULL REQUEST
+	* A pull requests takes all your changes, compares them to the repor you want to add them, and creates a request to put them there
+	* If there are conflicts (Like, if you edited a line that was also edited in the original project) you can still create the pull request, but it cannot be merged until the conflicts are resolved
+	* In the *Pull Request* page, you need to select _where_ you want to add the changes, _from where_ you uploaded them.
+It could be in between your own work if you have different branches, but this time you need to compare between *forks*
+	* Once you have done this, click 'create Pull Request'.
+You will now able to see it in the original repository, inside 'Pull Request', and by clicking 'Pull Requests' in GitHub's header while you are logged in.
+* Once the Pull Request is done, the owned of the repo will get notified, and will check it.
+Owner can Approve, Delete, even suggest changes to the PR
+* With all this, you are all set to have your changes merged in the repository - and wait for it to be merged back to the master branch!

 ## Getting latest changes from the repository
  _Git is all about collaboration and synchronization_